 - A. Short-term (anticipated less than one year) economic downturns and temporary gaps in cash flow: Expenditure reductions or restrictions may be imposed.
 Expenditures from the General Fund Unassigned Fund Balance, the Revenue Stabilization Fund, or interfund loans may be used with City Council approval to address short-term downturns in City revenues.
 The City Council may authorize interfund loans to cover short-term gaps in cash flow. - B. Long-term (greater than one year) revenue downturns: Revenue forecasts shall be revised.
-When long-term revenue downturns are likely, deficit financing (borrowing) is not an appropriate fiscal response.
-One-time and/or ongoing expenses shall be reduced, new revenues shall be secured, or a combination thereof-as necessary to achieve a balanced budget. - C. Periodic financial reports prepared by the Administrative Services Department shall be utilized to monitor forecasted, budgeted, and actual revenues and expenditures.
-In instances when combined, actual revenues are less than the combined, budgeted revenues for a period of two consecutive quarters, the Mayor shall put forth to the Finance Committee a proposed budget amendment that responds to the underperformance of revenues.
-The Mayor's proposed budget amendment shall include an updated financial forecast and a written description of the anticipated changes to performance measures, program outcomes, and levels of service.
-This policy shall not preclude the Mayor from initiating corrective action pursuant to his/her administrative authorities prior to action by the City Council.
-The recommendation(s) of the Finance Committee shall be forwarded to the City Council.
+When long-term revenue downturns are likely, the following guidelines for addressing the revenue shortfall shall be considered. - i.
+Deficit financing (borrowing) should not be considered as an appropriate fiscal response. - ii.
+Prior to increasing taxes and/or fees to achieve a balanced budget, the City should evaluate opportunities to reduce one-time and/or ongoing expenses. - iii.
+Rather than instituting "across the board" reductions, specific performance measurement criteria should be utilized to reduce/discontinue certain levels of service, or delay/discontinue certain projects. - C. Periodic financial reports prepared by the Finance Department shall be utilized to monitor forecasted, budgeted, and actual revenues and expenditures.

+- D. In instances when combined, actual sales and use tax revenue for the previous two quarters is less than the revenue received during the same period of the previous year, the Mayor shall put forth to the Finance Committee a proposed budget amendment that responds to the under-performance of revenues. - i.
+The Mayor's proposed budget amendment shall include an updated financial forecast and a written description of the anticipated changes to performance measures, program outcomes, and levels of service. - ii.
+This policy shall not preclude the Mayor from initiating corrective action pursuant to his/her administrative authorities prior to action by the City Council. - iii.
+The recommendation(s) of the Mayor and Finance Committee shall be forwarded to the City Council.